Louis Susman

-Early life
+Early life and education

 Louis Susman was born on November 19, 1937.
 He graduated from the University of Michigan and earned his law degree from Washington University School of Law.
+He is a brother of Zeta Beta Tau.

 Career

 Susman practiced law for 27 years and was a senior partner at the St. Louis-based law firm of Thompson & Mitchell, focusing on mergers and acquisitions and general corporate law.

 Susman served on the Board of Directors and Management Committee for the St. Louis Cardinals baseball franchise from 1975 to 1989.
 He was appointed to the U.S. Advisory Commission on Public Diplomacy by Ronald Reagan in 1988, and served as a director of the Center for National Policy in Washington, D.C.

 Susman later served the managing director and vice chairman of Citigroup Corporate and Investment Banking.
 In 2009, he retired as vice chairman of Citigroup Global Markets in Chicago.

 Susman served as the U.S. Ambassador to the United Kingdom from 2009 to 2013.
-He had been a longtime and prolific fundraiser for Democratic Party candidates, including Obama and 2004 presidential nominee John Kerry.
+He had been a longtime and prolific fundraiser for Democratic Party candidates, including President Obama and 2004 presidential nominee John Kerry.

-He is currently a member of the Whitney R. Harris World Law Institute's International Council.
+Susman served as a member of the Whitney R. Harris World Law Institute's International Council.